tinuzz/wp-plugin-trackserver/readme.txt

 * Support upload of GPX 1.0 files in addition to GPX 1.1.
 * Add a [tsscipts] shortcode to force-load the plugin's JavaScript in case the main shortcode usage detection fails.
+* Map width is now 100% by default.

 = v1.9 =
 IMPORTANT: This release resets the OsmAnd access key and changes the TrackMe